-Labour Manage ment Policies & P rocedures GC Principle Criteria for GC Advanced Level Unilever Approach Where To Find Out More Reference to GRI Indicators Principle 3: Businesses should uphold the freedom of association and the effective recognition of the right to collective bargaining.
-Principle 4: The elimination of all forms of forced and compulsory labour.
-Principle 5: The effective abolition of child labour.
-Criterion 6: The COP describes robust commitments, strategies or policies in the area of labour We prohibit discrimination and we are committed to safe and healthy working conditions, the right to freedom of association and collective bargaining, and to effective information and consultation procedures.
-We expect our partners to adhere to business principles consistent with our own, and implement this through our Responsible Sourcing Policy and Responsible Business Partner Policy.
-Our Respect, Dignity & Fair Treatment Code Policy sets out our commitment to human rights within our own operations, specifically our commitment to ensuring a working environment that promotes diversity, where there is mutual trust, respect for human rights and equal opportunity, and no unlawful discrimination or victimisation.
-Our Code of Business Principles states that "We will not use any form of forced, compulsory, trafficked or child labour".
-Our internal Social Impact Hub gives guidance on issues including child, migrant and contract labour.
-During 2015 we worked with the Fair Wage Network to develop a Framework for Fair Compensation.
-The Framework outlines how the various existing elements of our compensation packages deliver fair compensation to our employees and is supported by a methodology to monitor our employees' rewards against relevant Living Wage benchmarks.
-Our 2015 analysis reviewed all our lowest paid employees' fixed earnings levels, for both factory and nonfactory employees.
-This work enabled us to set a target to achieve full Living Wage compliance for all our 169,000 direct employees by 2020.
-We have a longstanding commitment to equal pay for equal work, which forms another principle of our Fair Compensation Framework.
-Our compensation structures are intended to Responsible Sourcing Policy Unilever Human Rights Policy Statement Human Rights Report Implementing our approach Working with others on Human Rights Annual Report: Diversity and Inclusion p.
-31 Purpose, values & principles Advancing Diversity Business Integrity G4-HR3 G4-HR4 be gender neutral, with any pay differences between employees in similar jobs fairly reflecting levels of individual performance and skill.
+Principle 3: Businesses should uphold the freedom of association and the effective recognition of Criterion 6: The COP describes robust commitments, strategies or policies in the We prohibit discrimination and we are committed to safe and healthy working conditions, the right to freedom of association and collective bargaining, and to effective information and consultation procedures.
+We expect our partners to adhere to business principles consistent with our Responsible Sourcing Policy G4-HR3 G4-HR4 Businesses should uphold the freedom of association and the effective recognition of the right to collective The COP describes robust commitments, strategies or working conditions, the right to freedom of association and collective bargaining, and to effective information and consultation procedures.
+We expect our partners to adhere to business principles consistent with our should uphold the freedom of association and the effective recognition of the right to collective describes robust commitments, strategies or bargaining, and to effective information and consultation procedures.
+We expect our partners to adhere to business principles consistent with our Policy G4-HK4 the freedom of association and the effective recognition of the right to collective robust commitments, strategies or expect our partners to adhere to business principles consistent with our association and the effective recognition of the right to collective strategies or , , , Unilever Human Rights recognition of the right to collective own, and implement this through our Responsible Sourcing Policy and Policy Statement the right to collective naticiae in tha Responsible Business Partner Policy.
+Human Rights Report collective area of labour Our Respect, Dignity & Fair Treatment Code Policy sets out our commitment 2015 bargaining. to human rights within our own operations, specifically our commitment to ensuring a working environment that promotes diversity, where there is Human Rights Progress mutual trust, respect for human rights and equal opportunity, and no Report 2017 unlawful discrimination or victimisation.
+Advancing human rights Principle 4: The Our Code of Business Principles states that "We will not use any form of with suppliers & elimination of forced, compulsory, trafficked or child labour".
+Our internal Social Impact business partners all forms of Hub gives guidance on issues including child, migrant and contract labour forced and compulsory and the eradication of forced labour including modern day slavery.
+Working with others on labour.
+During 2015 we worked with the Fair Wage Network to develop a human rights Framework for Fair Compensation.
+The Framework outlines how the various existing elements of our compensation packages deliver fair compensation Annual Report: Deirectoria E. The to our employees and is supported by a methodology to monitor our Diversity and Inclusion Principle 5: The effective employees' rewards against relevant Living Wage benchmarks. p.
+31 abolition of This work enabled us to set a target to achieve full Living Wage compliance Our values & principles child labour. for all our 169,000 direct employees by 2020.
+In 2017 we brought our Advancing diversity & ambition forward to end 2018.
+We have a longstanding commitment to inclusion equal pay for equal work, which forms another principle of our Fair gender neutral, with any pay differences between employees in similar jobs fairly reflecting levels of individual performance and skill.